|

 groff also adds more flexible diagnostic output requests (tmc and

 tm1).
-Examine more aspects of formatter state with requests that
+Examine the state of the formatter with requests that write

-write lists of defined colors (pcolor), composite characters
+lists of defined colors (pcolor), composite character mappings

-corresponding to the pending input line (pline) to the standard
+nodes corresponding to the pending input line (pline).

 Some syntactical and behavioral differences between AT&T and GNU